Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 # Advanced Internet Applications – laboratory - jQuery

 Description : The aim of this labotory was to learn some functionalities of jQuery, such as using various selectors, using json data, using promise..., by doing some exercices.
-Important : In every code, there are comments which describe the functionalities.
+Important : In each code, there are comments which describe the functionalities.

 ## Selectors